 -

 Know where your knowledge lives.
-Where is your team's most valuable information?
-Make sure the tool you pick can connect to all of it, whether it's in a tidy help center, scattered across Google Docs, or buried in old Slack threads.
+Make sure the tool you pick can connect to your most valuable information, whether it's in a tidy help center, scattered across Google Docs, or in Slack threads.

 The future of AI in customer support: Integrated, not replaced

-At the end of the day, the smartest way to use AI in your support team isn't about finding one massive platform that claims to do it all.
-It's about finding smart, flexible tools that adapt to how you already work.
-The trend is shifting away from clunky, closed-off systems and toward integrated solutions that make the tools you already have even better.
-This way is faster, cheaper, and way less of a headache for your team.
+At the end of the day, the smartest way to use AI in your support team is finding smart, flexible tools that adapt to how you already work.
+The trend is shifting toward integrated solutions that make industry-leading platforms like Freshdesk and Zendesk even better.
+This way is faster, more efficient, and helps your team stay focused on what matters most: the customer.

-Ready to add powerful AI to your helpdesk without the migration pain? eesel AI is completely self-serve, so you can connect your helpdesk and see how it performs on your past tickets in minutes.
+Ready to add powerful AI to your helpdesk? eesel AI is completely self-serve, so you can connect your helpdesk and see how it performs on your past tickets in minutes.
 Start your free trial today.

 Frequently asked questions